you3quan2/youquan-blog/_posts/2020-04-11-create-database-aspnet-web.md

 - Learn what is a database along with some simple concepts such as data type, primary key and foreign key.
 - Learn how to create a database for an ASP.NET project using Microsoft Visual Studio.

+## Prerequisite
+If you are new to ASP.NET, I suggest you to look into this [tutorial](bit.ly/2x6DLTQ) to learn how to create an ASP.NET web project with Microsoft Visual Studio.

 ## Why we need to learn this?
 Almost all web sites involve a database.
 If you have just signed up a new [Twitter](https://twitter.com/Twitter) account, where is the information about your account will be stored?
 Yes, the database!
 Running a web site involves the operation of inserting, retrieving, updating and deleting data from the database.
 Hence, if we want to learn how to develop a web application, then we must also learn about the database.

 ## Basic Concepts of Database
 In simple words, a database is made up of one or more tables, and a table consists of one or more rows and columns.
 Assume that we have a web site which has multiple registered users, and each user has their username, password and role (e.g. *admin*, *normal user*).
-Then, we can have the user information stored in a table as follow:
+Then, we can have the user information stored in a *User* table as follow:

 |user_id |username |password |role  |
 |:-----: |:-------:|:-------:|:----:|